Renni Rucci

-Courtney Rene (born October 2, 1991), known professionally as Renni Rucci, is an American rapper from Columbia, South Carolina.
+Courtney Rene Donelson (born October 2, 1991), known professionally as Renni Rucci, is an American rapper from Columbia, South Carolina.

 Early life

-Courtney Rene was born in 1991 and raised in Columbia, South Carolina.
+Courtney Rene Donelson was born in 1991 and raised in Columbia, South Carolina.

 Career

 Renni Rucci began to treat music seriously in 2017, performing freestyles over popular beats.
 In 2018, she achieved success for the first time by rapping over the beat of "Freestyle" by Lil' Baby.
 XXL noted that the video of her rapping over the aforementioned song has been viewed over five million times on YouTube.
 In 2019, Renni Rucci released her first mixtape, Big Renni, which was followed by QuickTape in 2020.
-In 2021, Renni Rucci was added to the cast of the TV show Love & Hip Hop: Atlanta.
+In 2021, Renni Rucci was added to the cast of the reality TV show Love & Hip Hop: Atlanta.
 On March 18, 2022, she released the single "Don't Like Me".
 On October 28, Renni Rucci released "Keep the Change".

+Personal life

+Courtney Rene is in a relationship with South Carolina rapper Blacc Zacc.